blampe/mise/docs/configuration.md

 team-plugin = "./plugins/team-plugin" # relative to mise.toml
 ```

-Local plugins are useful for development, testing, or team-specific plugins stored in your repository.
+Local plugins are useful for distributing and versioning plugin logic as part of your repository.

 The plugin type prefix (e.g., `asdf:`, `vfox:` or `vfox-backend:`) is optional.
 If omitted, mise will fall back to
 either using `asdf` or `vfox` if the URL contains `vfox-` in the repo name.